sinhaaman/Semantic_Technologies/Readme.txt

-This contains the assignment of the course Symantic Technologies taught at UNIBZ,Bolzano in session 2016-2017.
+This contains the project for the course Semantic Technologies taught at UNIBZ,Bolzano in session 2016-2017.

 Lecturer : Enrico Franconi & Guohui Xiao
 Author : Aman Sinha